-As shown in the table below, projections outline decreased revenue in 2019, largely due to one-time revenues in 2018, with a larger decrease in 2020 and revenue growth slowly returning in 2021 with stronger growth in 2022-2025 as economic conditions slowly improve.
+As shown in the table below, revenues in 2019 decreased due to one-time revenues in 2018, with projections showing an increase in 2020, a slight decrease in 2021, and revenue growth slowly returning to stronger growth in 2022-2025 as economic conditions slowly improve.

-As a result of revenue declines following the Great Recession and the anticipated impact of the 737 Max production reductions and the COVID-19 pandemic, the County has made great efforts to contro expenditures to maintain fiscal integrity.
+As a result of revenue declines following the Great Recession and the anticipated impact of the 737 Max production reductions and the COVID-19 pandemic, the County has made great efforts to control expenditures to maintain fiscal integrity.

-Based on the anticipated effects of Boeing 737 Max production reductions and the COVID-19 pandemic, the County's financial forecast, 2020 budget, and 2021 Recommended Budget have been adjusted to address the economic impacts.
-An expected shortfall in 2020 has been mitigated by expenditure controls, including voluntary and involuntary employee furloughs, a mandatory vacancy period for non-essential employee positions, and a prohibition on non-essential spending.
-The 2021 Recommended Budget is mostly flat with the 2020 adopted and reflects the postponement of planned initiatives in anticipation of revenue reductions: there is no employee pay pool, few technology improvements, and the delay of a number of new capital improvement projects.
+Based on the anticipated effects of Boeing 737 Max production reductions and the COVID-19 pandemic, the County's financial forecast, 2020 budget, and 2021 budget have been adjusted to address the economic impacts.
+An expected shortfall in 2020 has been mitigated by expenditure controls, including voluntary and involuntary employee furloughs, a mandatory vacancy period for nonessential employee positions, and a prohibition on non-essential spending.
+The 2021 budget is mostly flat with the 2020 adopted and reflects the postponement of planned initiatives in anticipation of revenue reductions: there is no employee pay pool, few technology improvements, and the delay of a number of new capital improvement projects.
 In addition, the 1.25 percent targeted pay adjustment pool in the 2020 budget has been suspended.

 The blue line in the graph below shows the County's actual and current projections for each year in the forecast.
-The 2021 Recommended Budget projects a deficit of \$0.9 million related to acceptable use of fund balance in the General Fund and strategic use of fund balance to reach targeted levels in the County's other property-tax-supported funds.
-The 2021 Recommended Budget includes \$1.4 million in transfers for capital improvement projects from County property-tax-supported funds to the County's Capital Improvement Fund in 2021: \$0.9 million for facility projects; and \$0.5 million for drainage.
+The 2021 budget projects a surplus of \$1.4 million related to surpluses in some funds, and intentional and strategic draw-downs of balances in other funds to reach targeted levels in the special revenue funds.
+The 2021 budget includes \$1.4 million in transfers for capital improvement projects from County property-tax-supported funds to the County's Capital Improvement Fund in 2021: \$0.9 million for facility projects; and \$0.5 million for drainage.

-Current projections outline deficits in 2020 through 2023, with revenues and expenditures nearly equal in 2024, and a deficit in 2025, as expenditures are projected to exceed revenues in each of those years.
+Current projections outline that revenues and expenditures nearly equal in 2021 and 2023, deficits in 2022 and 2025 as expenditures are projected to exceed revenues in each of those years, and a surplus in 2024.
 Deficits in 2022 are largely tied to an additional pay period in that year.
-Deficits in 2023 and beyond are largely tied to a 2016 County Commission resolution to reduce the County's mill levy rate by about 0.6 mills.
-Cumulative fund balances in property-tax-supported funds are projected to decrease to around \$56.5 million throughout the forecast as shown on the graph on the top of the next page; however, the General Fund will still exceed the minimum fund balance requirement of 20.0 percent of budgeted expenditures in each year of the forecast.
+The deficit in 2025 is largely tied to a 2016 County Commission resolution to reduce the County's mill levy rate by about 0.6 mills.
+Cumulative fund balances in property-tax-supported funds are projected to increase to around \$80.5 million throughout the forecast as shown on the graph on the top of the next page and the General Fund will exceed the minimum fund balance requirement of 20.0 percent of budgeted expenditures in each year of the forecast.